Japanese for Travelers: 73 Essential Phrases for Your Japanese Vacation

 Some notes on pronunciation:

-- Avoid turning vowels into dipthongs (vowel sounds that run into each other, like the oi in “coin”).
+- Avoid turning vowels into diphthongs (vowel sounds that run into each other, like the oi in “coin”).
 Pronounce each vowel on its own even when there are two vowels next to each other.
 Onegai is read as “o-ne-ga-i,” not “o-ne-gai”

-- The sound ou and repeated vowels like ii and ee are exceptions: They show an elongation of the sound.
+- The sound ou and repeated vowels like ii and ee are exceptions: they show an elongation of the sound.
 Ohayou is read as “o-ha-yoh,” not “o-ha-yo-u.”

 - Treat ん (n) as its own syllable.
 Konnichiwa is read “ko-n-ni-chi-wa,” not “ko-ni-chi-wa.”
 It’s subtle, but it makes a difference!